Customer-managed Cloud KMS keys

 Set a project default key

-You can set a project-wide default Cloud KMS key that applies to all query results and newly created tables in the project, unless you specify a different Cloud KMS key.
+You can set project-default Cloud KMS keys that apply to all query results and newly created tables in the project for that location, unless you specify a different Cloud KMS key.
 The default key does not apply to existing tables.
 Changing the default key does not modify any existing tables and applies only to new tables created after the change.

 SQL